 BFS offers a range of short courses and longer options including a BA in Film Production.
 Students are encouraged to specialise in their second years, and when they leave it’s hoped they do so with knowledge, contacts, and a professional showreel that can act as a calling card for future employers.
 There’s more information about fees here.

 If studying outside the UK is an option for you then it’s definitely worth considering.
-There is a huge choice in the USA, so why not check out our Backstage Guide as a first step?
+There is a huge choice in the USA, so why not check out some USA filmmaking schools as a next step?

 - How to Survive In London as an Actor